 2. Check review parameters

 Via Reviews:Configure, check the basic review parameters to make sure that they reflect your conference.
-You can edit these parameters by clicking on the pencil.
+You can edit these parameters by clicking on the edit pencil pencil.
 Among the most important choices for you is to decide whether reviews are double-blind or single-blind and whether you follow a single-level or two-level review structure.

 The standard model is a single-blind review, where authors do not see the identity of the reviewer, but reviewers can see the names and affiliations of the authors.
 In double-blind reviews, reviewers do not get to see the author identities.
 (Obviously, authors also need to "blind" their papers by removing author names from the paper.)